Promising practices for a post-pandemic renewal of learning: highlights from Global Dialogue 2021

 Jeannette Vogelaar, Regional Advisor, Education, Middle East and North Africa Regional Office, UNICEF

-Following this commentary, Education Development Trust will shortly be publishing a report which builds further on the ideas discussed at Global Dialogue 2021 and explores promising avenues for a post-pandemic renewal of learning.
+Following this commentary, Education Development Trust has also published a report which builds further on the ideas discussed at Global Dialogue 2021 and explores promising avenues for a post-pandemic renewal of learning.
+Read it here.